blackducksoftware/bd_scan_yocto_via_sbom/README.md

-# Synopsys Scan Yocto Script - bd_scan_yocto_via_sbom.py v1.0.14
+# Black Duck SCA Scan Yocto Script - bd_scan_yocto_via_sbom.py v1.0.14

 # PROVISION OF THIS SCRIPT
 This script is provided under the MIT license (see LICENSE file).

-It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.
+It does not represent any extension of licensed functionality of Black Duck Software itself and is provided as-is, without warranty or liability.

 If you have comments or issues, please raise a GitHub issue here.
-Synopsys support is not able to respond to support tickets for this OSS utility.
+Black Duck support is not able to respond to support tickets for this OSS utility.
 Users of this pilot project commit to engage properly with the authors to address any identified issues.

 # INTRODUCTION
 ## OVERVIEW OF BD_SCAN_YOCTO_VIA_SBOM

-This utility will create a Black Duck project from a Yocto project, including
+This utility will create a Black Duck SCA project from a Yocto project, including
 - Scanning the Yocto project artefacts to generate an SPDX SBOM file which will be uploaded to the specified Black Duck server to create a project version
 - Filtering recipes using data from the OpenEmbedded (OE) APIs to 'fix-up' recipes moved to new layers or with different local versions/revisions
 - Signature scanning packages/downloaded archives (for recipes not matched from OE data)
 - Applying patches for locally patched CVEs identified from `cve_patch` if this data is available

-This utility has some benefits over the alternative Black Duck Yocto scan processes [Synopsys Detect](https://detect.synopsys.com/doc) and [bd-scan-yocto](https://github.com/matthewb66/bd_scan_yocto), in particular by matching modified original OE recipes and not needing to specify the Bitbake environment script to run Detect Bitbake dependency scans.
+This utility has some benefits over the alternative Black Duck SCA Yocto scan processes [Detect](https://detect.synopsys.com/doc) and [bd-scan-yocto](https://github.com/matthewb66/bd_scan_yocto), in particular by matching modified original OE recipes and not needing to specify the Bitbake environment script to run Detect Bitbake dependency scans.

-Note that, from Black Duck version 2024.7 onwards, the use of SPDX SBOM upload provides for the optional, automatic creation of custom components for recipes not matched in the BD KB using the option `--sbom_create_custom_components`.
+Note that, from Black Duck SCA version 2024.7 onwards, the use of SPDX SBOM upload provides for the optional, automatic creation of custom components for recipes not matched in the BD KB using the option `--sbom_create_custom_components`.
 This would enable the creation of a complete SBOM including 3rd party or local, custom components.

 See the `BEST PRACTICE RECOMMENDATIONS` section below for guidance on optimising Yocto project scans using this utility.